-Read on to learn more or sign up to a top backgammon casino below today.
+Read on to learn more or sign up to one of our top online backgammon casinos below today.

 Backgammon is a classic board game with a history spanning almost 5,000 years.
-Each game is contested by two opponents in a head-to-head battle where your aim is to get all of your pieces into one corner of the board, where you can then remove them from the board.
+Two opponents battle head-to-head with the aim of getting all of their pieces into one corner of the board to then remove those pieces from the game.

 This is a process known as ‘bearing off’.
-The first player to bear off – that is, the first player to remove all 15 of their pieces from the board – wins.
+The first player to bear off – that is, the first player to remove their 15 from the board – wins.

 Backgammon is popular in many Middle Eastern and European countries such as Iran, Turkey, Egypt and Greece.
 In some countries, players will enjoy friendly games in cafes and parks.
 The game is easy to set up – you just need thirty counters, two dice, and the board.

 In the past, this was the only way to play, but online casinos are now becoming increasingly popular.
-They allow you to play online against real players for cash.
-We’ll talk about several different variants in this guide to backgammon casinos.
+They allow you to play backgammon online against real players for cash.
+We’ll talk about several different variants in this guide to the best backgammon casinos.

-To get started, you might want to play backgammon online for free – just until you learn the rules.
 For simplicity, we’ll be explaining how to play standard backgammon, as opposed to the rarer variations.
+Here’s what you need to know about playing at online backgammon casinos:

 A backgammon board is made up of four quarters, or quadrants, each with six pips.
 A pip is simply a point on the board where your pieces can move.